Interested? Speak with our team.

 Organisations we recommend

 Some of the highest impact jobs are never advertised and are instead created for the right applicants.
-So below is our list of some of the best organisations working on some of the world’s most pressing problems.
+So below is our list of what we think are some of the best organisations working on some of the world’s most pressing problems.
 These are all potentially very high-impact places to work in any role, and many can help you to develop great career capital.

 Allan Dafoe at Yale University (Research Associate with FHI, Oxford University), who is conducting research on ‘global politics of AI’, including its effects on international conflict.
 PhD or research assistant positions may be available – contact [email protected] for more information.